fluencelabs/docs/docs/aqua-book/language/header/header.md

 # Imports And Exports

-An Aqua source file has a head and a body.
+An Aqua source file has a header and a body.
 The body contains function definitions, services, types, constants.
 The header manages what is imported from other files and what is exported.

 ## Aqua source file header